s-gryt/sgryt.com/_posts/2024-05-18-liskov-substitution-principle-in-lambda.md

 }
 ```

 The Lambda functions appear well-defined and clear in their responsibilities within the order processing workflow.
-Each function—`ProcessOrder`, `CalculateShipping`, and `
+Each function - `ProcessOrder`, `CalculateShipping`, and `